SuperIzya/how-to-fp/README.md

 ![pure](./gifs/pure.gif)

 The concept of pure function is of the most importance in FP.
-My favorite example of one such function is arithmetical operator `+`:
+My favorite example of one such function is arithmetic operator `+`:
 1. it does not change it arguments.
 After evaluating `2+3`, both `2` and `3` are the very same, they were not changed by the function
 1. it returns a value (always).
 Doesn't matter how many times the function is called, the result is  the same.
 The order of calls with different sets of arguments is also does not change the results of each individual evaluation.